yannick June 11, 2018 0 Comment

 Later on the web, the word SPAM was used to refer to excessive multiple posting to answer a thread.
 Now SPAM means flooding the Internet with many copies of the same message, in an attempt to push the message to people who would not otherwise choose to receive it.

-Even if Jackmail has its own powerful SMTP servers, there are tips you need to know in order to not get stucked in spam.
+Even if we have our own powerful SMTP servers, there are tips you need to know in order to not get stucked in spam with Jackmail.

 Follow theses tips, and you should avoid spambox: